 The samples now all sit in a neat little Drum Rack created by Liveschool Ableton Certified Trainer Adam Maggs, who consolidated them into the Drum Rack, but also extended their usability through the addition of macros which allow you to swap each type of kick or snare, or allow for additional (extreme) limiting, as well as a noise reduction dial which reduces some of the inherent noise from working with analog gear (the noise is most noticeable when using the extreme Limiter macros).
 By clicking on each sample cell, further macros are revealed for each type of sound – like tuning each drum, or controlling kick drum lengths.

-Grab the live pack here - we hope you enjoy making music with it as much as we did creating it!
+Download the live drum rack here - we hope you enjoy making music with it as much as we did creating it!